rightscale/policies/instances/azure_superseded_instance_types/README.md

     }
 ```

-- *Schedule Tag Namespace:* This parameter defines the Azure-native tag namespace used when determining when to schedule the resizing of the instance. **NOTE:** When setting the tag value in Azure, it must match the following format: `yyyy-mm-ddThh:mm`.
-For example: `2018-01-01T14:30`.
+- *Schedule Tag Namespace:* This parameter defines the Azure-native tag namespace used when determining when to schedule the resizing of the instance. **NOTE:** When setting the tag value in Azure, it must match the following format: `yyyy-mm-ddThh:mm:ss`.
+For example: `2018-01-01T14:30:00`.
 All times should be set in UTC.

 - *Exclusion Tag:* Azure-native tag namespace:value that identifies instances that should not appear in reports and should therefore not be considered for automated resizing.
 Example value:
 ```json